oceanlau/garbage/InformationRetrieval/README.md

     ![Inverted_Index](./assets/Inverted_Index.png)

+    Notice that the documents are ordered by docId.
+This allows us to do quick intersection.

 3. Do boolean operations on terms with AND, OR, NOT operators.
 Eg: {doc result} = f(term0 OR (term1 AND NOT term2)).

     Small optimization: Reorder terms of boolean operation in increasing document frequency (how many document this term appears in) to reduce unneccessary works.